RFernandezNixxes/boogy90.github.io/RootSignaturesAsm.md

 ```
   s_getpc_b64     s[0:1]                                  // 000000000008: BE801F80
   s_mov_b32       s0, s2                                  // 00000000000C: BE800302
   s_load_dwordx4  s[0:3], s[0:1], null                    // 000000000010: F4080000 FA000000
 ```
 The `s_getpc_b64` is a clever way of setting s1 to zero, it stores the byte address of the next instruction into s0 and s1.
 Essentially setting s0 to 00000C and s1 to 000000. s0 is immediately overwritten with s2 by `s_mov_b32`.
 My assumption is that s2 contains the adress of the descriptor table that holds the constant buffer descriptor.
-Eventually `s_load_dwordx4` loads the constant buffer descriptor into s0 through s3.
+Eventually `s_load_dwordx4` loads the constant buffer descriptor from the descriptor table defined in s[0:1] at index 0 into s0 through s3.

 ```
   tbuffer_load_format_xyzw  v[0:3], v0, s[0:3], 0 idxen format:[BUF_FMT_32_32_32_32_FLOAT] // 000000000020: EA6B2000 80000000
 ```

 With `tbuffer_load_format_xyzw` we load the `cColor` value into v0 through v3 using the constant buffer descriptor we loaded earlier.
-It's interesting that the compiler decides to use a `tbuffer_load_format_xyzw` instead of a `s_buffer_load_dwordx4` instruction even when the constant buffer value is wave invariant.
+It's interesting to see that the compiler decides to use a `tbuffer_load_format_xyzw` instead of a `s_buffer_load_dwordx4` !check_this_plz! instruction even when the constant buffer value is uniform across the wave.
 My guess is that it's an optimization to load directly into vector registers to save a couple of scalar registers.
-Since it needs to output the color value to vector registers anyway.
+The output needs to be written to a vector register anyway so it might as well do that here to save a couple of scalar registers.
-Bassically this is the assembly that you get when you use a D3D12_ROOT_PARAMETER_TYPE_DESCRIPTOR_TABLE as root signature entry.
+Bassically this is the assembly that you get when you use a D3D12_ROOT_PARAMETER_TYPE_DESCRIPTOR_TABLE as a root signature entry.
 Now lets see what happens if we change it to `D3D12_ROOT_PARAMETER_TYPE_CBV`.

 ### D3D12_ROOT_PARAMETER_TYPE_CBV

-Switching to a `D3D12_ROOT_PARAMETER_TYPE_CBV` gets us:
+Again, we use the same shader but this time we use D3D12_ROOT_PARAMETER_TYPE_CBV instead as root signature entry.
+On the CPP side we need to switch from building up a descriptor table to using `ID3D12GraphicsCommandList::SetGraphicsRootConstantBufferView`.
+Compiling with the updated root signature, we get the following:

 ```
   s_version     UC_VERSION_GFX10 | UC_VERSION_W64_BIT   // 000000000000: B0802004